AIs can hide secret messages in their responses

 LLMs encode these intermediate steps as a form of internal reasoning in the responses they generate, allowing them to decode and later use this information to reach more precise conclusions.
 The problem is that this process takes place without leaving any perceptible trace for human evaluators.
 Coded reasoning works like a secret code, visible only to the AI model itself.

-While this new skill may seem intriguing, it raises concerns about the transparency of AI decision-making.
+While this new skill may seem intriguing, it raises concerns regarding the transparency of AI decision-making.
 Understanding the thought process of an AI is essential, especially when it comes to training models with reinforcement learning.
 The ability to trace the reasoning process helps ensure that undesirable behavior is not inadvertently reinforced during the learning process.

 The implications go beyond improving models.
-The steganography skills demonstrated by LLMs could potentially allow malicious actors to communicate without detection.
-To address this issue, researchers propose mitigation techniques such as asking LLMs to paraphrase their results, which could help reveal the coded messages.
+The steganography skills demonstrated by LLMs might potentially allow malicious actors to communicate without detection.
+To address this issue, researchers propose mitigation techniques such as asking LLMs to paraphrase their results, which might help reveal the coded messages.
 We will have to wait for the reaction of the main market players such as OpenIA or Facebook to find out more on this subject.

 Source : IA Redwood Research